10 of the best London food tours and tastings

 Borough Market is one of London’s best-known food markets, with delicious produce from across the UK and beyond to try and buy.
 But if you don’t want to just wander around and pick up a few samples, you can join a tour and feast your way around the market.

-The details: Celia Brooks’ A Taste of Borough Market tours run on Fridays from 10am to 1pm, and cost £110 per person.
-She also runs other group and private London food tours, including in Covent Garden, Portobello and Marylebone.
+The details: Celia Brooks’ A Taste of Borough Market tours run on selected Fridays from 10am to 1pm, and cost £110 per person.
+She also runs other group and private London food tours, including in Covent Garden, Portobello, Kensington and Marylebone.

 2. Twilight Soho food tour

-Coming to London, our perception of British food was fish and chips.
+Coming to London from the US, our idea of British food was fish and chips.
 So we thought we’d sign up for a London food tour to see what else the city has to offer.
-The Twilight Soho Food Tour wanders through the one of London’s most famous neighborhoods, mixing stories of the Beatles and ladies of the night with some incredible cuisine and drinks.
+The Twilight Soho Food Tour wanders through the one of London’s most famous neighborhoods, mixing stories of the Beatles and ladies of the night with incredible cuisine and drinks.

 Strolling through Soho is like seeing the world without leaving the city.
 The tour features really generous portions along the way – so make sure to pace yourself.